 Specify pricing, a minimum order amount, shipping options, and payment methods per customer group.
 You can also configure account registration and approval workflows, as well as offer shoppers a quick order table that allows for faster bulk ordering.

-Your store includes all your hosting needs provided by a fully scaleable hosting architecture.
-It's a far cry from trying to setup Magento on your own hosting space.
-In addition you can kiss goodbye to all those patches and associated developer costs that go with fixing fixes that need fixing themselves.
+Your store includes all your hosting needs provided by a fully scalable hosting architecture.
+It's a far cry from trying to setup Magento on your hosting space.
+Also, you can kiss goodbye to all those patches and associated developer costs that go with fixing fixes that need fixing themselves.

-In saying that Zoey is far less expensive than Shopify or BigCommerce and is able to pack in all the features you need for an advanced eCommerce solution.
-There are no bandwidth or excess storage charges which is where some solutions like Volusion and 3dcart are going wrong.
+In saying that Zoey is far less expensive than Shopify or BigCommerce and can pack in all the features you need for an advanced eCommerce solution.
+There are no bandwidth or excess storage charges which are where some solutions like Volusion and 3dcart are going wrong.

 Magento is a beast of a product that Zoey has set out to tame.
 My first impression is that they are doing a marvellous job of this and an impressive client list thinks they are too.

 Easy to modify themes and templates with access to CSS and HTML if you need It.
 A drag and drop website builder to make light work of customising your pages and an administrator interface that has clearly had plenty of UX (User Experience) design to make building your store as easy as possible.